eliashajj/ti.facebook/README.md

 In the distribution I created, I'm using platform version 4.1.0.

-The distribution file is in the dist folder.
+The distribution file is in the distro folder.

 Getting Started
 ---------------